Board of Directors – Mennonite Seniors Housing Network Inc.

 Meet the dedicated volunteers that make up our Board of Directors:

-David Hodge, Vice Chair
+David Hodge, Chairperson

 David is currently the Chief Strategy Officer of Agi3, a technology start-up focused on Artificial Intelligence use in agriculture.